Below is a page filled with information on Health Testing, Puppy Adoption Process, Our

 Always feed a high quality food that is specifically made for puppies until the age of 4-5 months old at this time we recommend

 changing to a lower protein food.
 Yes, high quality foods usually do cost more, but the benefits of paying more for quality food will pay

 off in the long run not to mention the fact that you fill need to feed less per feeding than if you were using a lower quality food that is

 filled with nonessential fillers.
 After all doesn‘t your puppy deserve the best?
-Do you want him to become chronically sick just
+Do you want him to become chronically sick just because

-problem.
-Talk with your vet or breeder about the correct amount to feed to maintain optimal health.
+with your vet or breeder about the correct amount to feed to maintain optimal health.

 Excessive exercise, tired muscles and ligaments make your puppy prone to injury.
 Never force exercise on your pup.
-Do not
+Do not encourage

-15min the walk back may be too much for him.
+walk back may be too much for him.